Skip to Content

 1. Arrive early for rope drop.

-3. Ride during parades or fireworks when lines drop.
+3. Ride during parades or fireworks when lines typically drop.

 4. Plan park days on lower crowd days using a Disney crowd calendar.